clnbs/autorace/README.md

 ### Client side
 #### Join or create a party
-When Autorace stated, it open a prompt window asking for a user name :
+When Autorace is started, it open a prompt window asking for a user name :
 ```
 Enter your player name : toto
 ```